 As a Canadian issuer, we are required to comply with reporting standards in Canada that require that we make disclosure regarding our mineral properties in accordance with National Instrument 43-101, "Standards of Disclosure for Mineral Projects", Companion Policy 43-101CP and Form 43-101F1 (collectively, "NI 43-101").
-NI 43-101 is a rule developed by the Canadian Securities Administrators that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects ("Technical Information").
+NI 43-101 is a rule developed by the Canadian Securities Administrators that establishes standards for all public disclosure makes of scientific and technical information concerning mineral projects ("Technical Information").
 The Company's projects have no known mineral resources or reserves.
-The individuals named in Item 17 who supervised the preparation of the Technical Information contained in this AIF are "qualified persons", as defined under NI 43-101 (each individually, a "Qualified Person" or "QP").
+The individuals named in Section 17 Interests of Experts who supervised the preparation of the Technical Information contained in this AIF are "qualified persons", as defined under NI 43-101 (each individually, a "Qualified Person" or "QP") as is Mr. Bryan Atkinson, P. Geol. the individual named as the QP responsible for the technical disclosure in this AIF.